Rock 'n' Roll History for

 January 27

 Otis Redding's "Sittin' On The Dock of the Bay" is released, six weeks after he was killed in a plane crash.
-It will become the first posthumous number-one single in US chart history.
+It will become the first posthumous number-one single in Billboard chart history.
 Otis had intended to return to the studio at a later date to add lyrics in place of the whistling that is heard during the closing bars.

 January 27